nevinera/fray/intent.md

 * dazed: You lose and do not recharge 'move' actions while dazed.
 * confused: -1 to resist, lose and do not recharge 'swift' actions.
-* poisoned: At the start of your turn, roll. discard a card and an action at random if negative, discard this status if positive.
+* poisoned: At the start of your turn, roll. discard a card and an action at random if negative, discard this status if positive. (monsters can't discard cards, only actions)
-* aflame: At the start of your turn, roll.
+* aflame/bleeding: At the start of your turn, roll.
 1 damage if net-negative, discard if net-positive.
 * stunned: Skip your next turn, then discard this status.
 * blinded: All of your attacks and casts get -2.
 At the end of your turn, roll;
   discard this status unless net is negative.
+* prone: remain prone until you can spend a move action to stand up.
+You count as flanked, and cannot attack.
+Standing up provokes an AoO from anyone threatening you (before standing).